telerik/ajax-docs/controls/rotator/functionality/load-on-demand.md

 ---
 title: Load On Demand
-page_title: Load On Demand | RadRotator for ASP.NET AJAX Documentation
+page_title: Load On Demand - RadRotator
-description: Load On Demand
+description: Check our Web Forms article about Load On Demand.
 slug: rotator/functionality/load-on-demand
 tags: load,on,demand
 published: True